ztt-21/zTT/Pixel_3a/README.md

 For running zTT on Pixel 3a, you need *a client device* (e.g., labtop or desktop) which is connected to Monsoon power monitor for measuring power consumption of Pixel 3a and also you need *a device for zTT agent server*.

-To connect monsoon power monitor and your Pixel 3a device, you need to disassemble Pixel 3a and detach the battery.
+To connect monsoon power monitor and your Pixel 3a device, you need to disassemble Pixel 3a at first.
+Then, remove the battery and re-connect the battery logic board.
-After that, connect monsoon power monitor and Pixel 3a as shown in below picture.
+After that, connect monsoon power monitor and Pixel 3a with battery connection cables as shown in below picture.

 The client device and Pixel 3a communiate each other via adb through WiFi connection.